 Placement Testing FAQs

-The placement test administered at Tri-County is the COMPASS test.
-Developed by American College Testing (ACT), the COMPASS test is an untimed computer-adaptive placement test which measures skills in reading, writing, and math.
-Even though COMPASS is a computer-based test, very little computer skills are necessary to complete the test.
-COMPASS is not a pass/fail test.
-COMPASS test scores are used to determine initial course placement in selected subjects.
+The placement test administered at Tri-County is the Accuplacer test.
+Developed by the College Board, the Accuplacer test is an untimed computer based placement test which measures skills in reading, writing, and math.
+Even though Accuplacer is a computer-based test, very little computer skills are necessary to complete the test.
+Accuplacer is not a pass/fail test.
+Accuplacer test scores are used to determine initial course placement levels in selected subjects.

-Who is required to take the COMPASS test?
+Who is required to take the Accuplacer test?

-Placement testing is not required for admission to Tri-County, but is required before taking a college level course in English or math.
-The majority of prospective students at Tri-County will take the COMPASS test.
-You may not be required to take the COMPASS test if you have completed college courses in English and math at the 100 level or higher with a minimum "C" grade or if you have previously taken COMPASS or ASSET at your high school.
-If you are entering a certificate program that does not require general education courses, placement testing may not be necessary.
-COMPASS placement test scores are valid for three years.
-If you are unsure if you need to take the COMPASS test, contact Admissions to determine if placement testing is required.
+All Students (except transient students) must take the placement test.
+You may be exempted from taking the placement test if you have completed college courses in English and math at the 101 level or higher with a minimum "C" grade or if you have previously taken Accuplacer, COMPASS or ASSET at your high school.
+Placement test results are valid for three years.
+If you are unsure if you need to take the placement test, contact Admissions at 864-646-1550 to determine if placement testing is required.

-Is an appointment required to take the COMPASS test?
+Is an appointment required to take the Accuplacer test?

 No appointment is required.
-COMPASS placement testing is offered on a walk-in basis.
-Walk-in hours for COMPASS testing at the Assessment Center are listed below.
+Accuplacer placement testing is offered on a walk-in basis.
+Walk-in hours for Accuplacer testing at the Assessment Center are listed below.

 Pendleton/Miller Hall, Room 103